Smale endomorphisms over graph-directed Markov systems: Skew Products with the Base Maps Being Graph--Directed Markov Systems

-If the Open Set Condition and the Boundary Condition are both satisfied, then we say that the Strong Open Set Condition (SOSC) is satisfied. \end{itemize} Examples of conformal GDMS contain: GDMS obtained by \textit{gluing} conformal iterated function systems in the same Euclidean space; \ and GDMS obtained from Markov partitions $\{X_m\}_{m\in M}$ of \textit{expanding} conformal maps $f:X \to X$ with $M$ as the set of vertices, and contractions being the inverse branches of $f$, and incidence matrix $A$ given by the respective Markov partition $\{X_m\}_{m\in M}$.
+Examples of conformal GDMS contain: GDMS obtained by \textit{gluing} conformal iterated function systems in the same Euclidean space; \ and GDMS obtained from Markov partitions $\{X_m\}_{m\in M}$ of \textit{expanding} conformal maps $f:X \to X$ with $M$ as the set of vertices, and contractions being the inverse branches of $f$, and incidence matrix $A$ given by the respective Markov partition $\{X_m\}_{m\in M}$.